Los Angeles Metropolitan Debate League: History

 The National Association for Urban Debate League (NAUDL) launched an urban debate program in Los Angeles in 2008, led by Brett Flater.
 Originally known as the Los Angeles Urban Debate League (LAUDL), the program started small, with public schools primarily in local districts 6 and 7.

 In 2009, the Los Angeles Urban Debate League (as it was previously known) merged with USC’s Neighborhood Debate League, creating what LAMDL is today.

 The name change was incurred because of a copyright issue.
 David Wiltz, the coach of Long Beach Jordan (popularized in the movie Resolved), owned the rights to the name.
 Although the Long Beach Jordan team were considered “urban debaters,” they were not officially a part of the NAUDL.
 In order to avoid legal issues, the official LAUDL changed its title to LAMDL.

 USC is a major partner to the league, as it provides important support to the Los Angeles Metropolitan Debate League, hosts 2 of LAMDL's tournaments each year, provides free space to hold teacher training seminars, and hosts the league's summer debate institute.
 Additionally several members of the Trojan Debate squad volunteer as judges at the 6 annual debate competitions.

 In 2010, the original Executive Director, Brett Flater, left the LAMDL, to be replaced by coach and volunteer Cameron Ward.
 Ward is a former nationally competitive high school and college debater, and has volunteered in Urban Debate Leagues since 2000.
 He has coached teams at different experience levels to elimination rounds at every major national tournament.

 Participating high schools

-The following LAUSD schools are currently active participants within the league:
+The following schools across Los Angeles County are currently active participants within the league: